rnjhnd/cimb-savings-decorator/README.md

-# CIMB with Decorator-Pattern
+# CIMB with Decorator Pattern

 CIMB is a digital bank that offers GSave and UpSave savings accounts.
 As with a typical Savings Account, it contains accountNumber, accountName, and a balance for that account.

 The typical savings account offers an interest rate of 1%.
 The benefits of the typical savings account is the same with the "Standard Savings Account" as compared to other banks.